-With so many travel blogs around you might be wondering what it’s like to be a blogger and you might be even considering this path for yourself.
+With so many travel blogs around you might be wondering what it’s like to be a blogger and you might even be considering this path for yourself.

 Travel Becomes Work

 The way we approach travelling is different now.
 Our travel style hasn’t changed, we still like discovering new places and experiences, but our trips are no longer just about having a good time.
 We need to keep our blog in mind now – think about what could be interesting for our readers or which photos would look good on Instagram.